bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

  3
 ```

-The last two user interface element state pseudo-classes
+<p>The last two user interface element state pseudo-classes
 of :checked and :indeterminate revolve around checkbox and radio button
 input elements.
 The :checked pseudo-class selects checkboxes or radio
 buttons that are, as you may expect, checked.
 When a checkbox or radio
 button has neither been selected nor unselected it lives in an
 indeterminate state, from which the :indeterminate pseudo-class can be
-used to target these elements.
+used to target these elements.</p>

 ```
  1  input:checked {...}